The Zymed Algorithm – How it works

-Combining precision with power, the Zymed Algorithm simplifies even the most complex holter scans – providing you with easy-to-use, fast and accurate beat detection solution in arrhythmia analysis.
+Combining precision with power, the Zymed Algorithm simplifies even the most complex holter scans – providing you with an easy-to-use, fast, and accurate beat detection solution in arrhythmia analysis.

 The Zymed Algorithm uses EASI to derive consistent, highly accurate, full 12-lead ECG information using only five electrodes to detect and document cardiac arrhythmias and ST changes.
 This means that you can take any beat and display and document as either 3 Channels or as a highly accurate derived 12-lead for saved strips in your Holter Report.